-He continues to lead programs at Kripalu, including the long-running New Year’s Spiritual Renewal Retreat, and, in fall 2020, will launch there a new Voice, Sound and Music Certificate Training along with Silvia Nakkach, founder of the Music and Voice master’s program at CIIS, San Francisco.
+He continues to lead programs at Kripalu, including the long-running New Year’s Spiritual Renewal Retreat, and others.

-From 2000-2002 he was the first director of, and launched the initial roster of programs for, the Ross Institute Center for Well-Being in East Hampton, NY— founded by Steve Ross (who famously merged Time Inc. and Warner Bros.) and his wife, Courtney Ross, with whom he worked directly to evolve the Center’s vision and personally
+From 2000-2002 he was the first director of the Ross Institute Center for Well-Being in East Hampton, NY— founded by Steve Ross (who famously merged Time Inc. and Warner Bros.) and his wife, Courtney Ross, with whom he worked directly to evolve the Center’s vision.

 He is a musician, Certified Integrative Sound Practitioner, and proponent of sound for integration and healing, with a solo CD, Inner Quest, and the jazz-pop-World-Music fusion CD: Shakti Fusion, put out by the 8-member band of the same name.
 His more recent recordings include a CD of mantra invocations for deep meditation: Mantra Darshan.
-His new CD, The Infinite Om, will be released in early 2020.
+His new music, The Infinite Om is now available.